senx/warp10-docker/README.md

 ## How to use this image

-The easiest way to setup the Warp 10 platform is to use [Docker](https://www.docker.com/).
+The easiest way to setup the Warp 10™ platform is to use [Docker](https://www.docker.com/).
 Officials builds are available on [Docker Store](https://store.docker.com/community/images/warp10io/warp10) containing:

 - The Warp 10 platform for storing and analysing Geo Time Series™
-- Quantum:  a web application aiming to allow users to interact with the platform
+- WarpStudio:  a web application aiming to allow users to interact with the platform
 - Sensision: a service for monitoring Warp 10 platform metrics

 ### Start a Warp 10 instance

-Start your image binding the external ports `8080` for Warp 10 and `8081` for Quantum:
+Start your image binding the external ports `8080` for Warp 10 and `8081` for WarpStudio:

 ```console
 docker run -d -p 8080:8080 -p 8081:8081 warp10io/warp10:latest